togglebyte/anathema-guide/src/templates/variables.md

 Globals are defined using the `global` keyword: `global <ident> = <expression>`.

 Once a global is defined it can not be re-defined.
+Trying to define a global twice will result in an error.

 ### Example